awsdocs/amazon-workspaces-administration-guide/doc_source/getting-started.md

 + [Administer Your WorkSpaces](administer-workspaces.md)
 + [Manage Directories for Amazon WorkSpaces](manage-workspaces-directory.md)

+To create additional WorkSpaces, do one of the following:
++ If you want to continue using the VPC and the Simple AD directory that were created by Quick Setup, you can add WorkSpaces for additional users by following the steps in the [Step 2: Create a WorkSpace](launch-workspace-simple-ad.md#create-workspace-simple-ad) section of the Launch a WorkSpace Using Simple AD tutorial\.
-To create additional WorkSpaces, see [Launch a Virtual Desktop Using Amazon WorkSpaces](launch-workspaces-tutorials.md)\.
++ If you need to use another directory type or if you need to use an existing Active Directory, see the appropriate tutorial in [Launch a Virtual Desktop Using Amazon WorkSpaces](launch-workspaces-tutorials.md)\.

 For more information about using the WorkSpaces client applications, such as setting up multiple monitors or using peripheral devices, see [Amazon WorkSpaces Clients](https://docs.aws.amazon.com/workspaces/latest/userguide/amazon-workspaces-clients.html) and [Peripheral Device Support](https://docs.aws.amazon.com/workspaces/latest/userguide/peripheral_devices.html) in the *Amazon WorkSpaces User Guide*\.